mriffey1/lorcana-scraper/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was created due to the popularity of the up and coming Disney trading card game, Lorcana by Ravensburger.
 Lorcana is debuting at [Gen Con](https://www.gencon.com/) 2023, North America's largest and longest running tabletop convention.
-The goal was to provide a sinular location with the ability to receive real-time notifications of event ticket availability for over 40 events dedicated to Lorcana.
+The goal was to provide a singular location with the ability to receive real-time notifications of event ticket availability for over 40 events dedicated to Lorcana.

 The screenshot below shows when an event has been tweeted that has tickets by providing the name of the event, the date and time, number of tickets available, the direct event link and a timestamp.